"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 Latter sub-group might as well have had bumper sticker reading:

-"Cover-up junkie and proud; you should be, too -- in fact I insist."
+"Another proud cover-up junkie; you should be, too -- in fact I insist."

 It's said Americans often appear simultaneously sex-obsessed and Puritanical towards nudity.
 There seems precious little room for socially normalizing it except at places like public free beaches, naturist resorts -- and enlightened rural mineral spring resorts, as Stewart's had been, of sorts.